ossd-s24/project-evaluation/Audacity_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ Not sure, the problems seem very deep, as well as specific to C and C++.

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Yes.

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Kind of, it's more unfiltered constructive criticism.

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ A lot of times, no.

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ No.

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Yes, C and C++, two very special skills.

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ python3 >= 3.8 cmake >= 3.16
+A working C++ 17 compiler
+Graphviz (optional)
+Conan 2